Hibby/packetradio-guide/docs/index.md

 Have a look to see if you have a [proven radio](equipment/radios.md) and install [QtSoundModem](modems/qtsm.md) and [QtTermTCP](clients/qtttcp.md) to access someone else's node.

-I'd recommend trying 1200bd on VHF or UHF first, but slower modes on HF are perfectly do-able as well if you're on an island or stuck in a ditch,
+I'd recommend trying 1200bd on VHF or UHF first, but slower modes on HF are perfectly do-able as well if you're on an island or stuck in a ditch.

-Take a look at the [beginner's guide](beginners-guide.md) to see more detail about how to get started with this.
+Take a look at the [beginner's guide](beginners-guide.md) to see more detail about how to get started.